 - Sticky residues on leaves or plant parts

-- Fine webs on leaves or shoots
+- Fine webbing on leaves or shoots

-- Absent or severely slowed growth
+- Lack of or severely slowed growth

 - Deformed leaves or shoots